Crocodile Bushcamp is all about walking safaris…

 Disabled access: On Request

-Laundry facilities: A complimentary laundry service is included, but this does not include ladies underwear; soap for this is provided in the rooms.
+Laundry facilities: A complimentary laundry service is included, but this does not include ladies underwear; soap for this is provided in the chalets.
 Note that clothes are hand washed and coal ironed.

 Money: No exchange facilities are provided